Juan Carlos de la Cruz Reyna: Leadership tenure

 According to intelligence reports, Cárdenas Guillén promoted de la Cruz Reyna to regional leader in Tampico, Tamaulipas in 2001.
 A PGR-protected witnesses stated his promotion was due to de la Cruz Reyna's background as a police officer, his tenure in the Gulf Cartel, and his perceived level-headedness.
 As head of Tampico, he coordinated drug trafficking shipments in southern Tamaulipas and northern Veracruz and had at least 300 people under his command.
 Some of them were suspected to be members of the local police.
 These suspects helped protect drug shipments from this part of Mexico to the U.S. -Mexico border between the cities of Matamoros and Nuevo Laredo.

 While heading operations in Tampico, he was charged with multiple killings and kidnappings.
 He was a suspect in the murder of Silvestre Bañuelos Alejos, former deputy chief of the Tamaulipas State Police, and in the death of Adolfo Velasco Ramírez, former police chief in Tampico, both in 2006.
-In early April 2007, de la Cruz Reyna ordered an attack against law enforcement for a seizure conducted at of one his properties in Tampico.
+In early April 2007, de la Cruz Reyna ordered an attack against law enforcement for a seizure conducted at one of his properties in Tampico.
 The seizure resulted in multiple weapons, ammunition, tactical gear, and radio communication equipment being confiscated.
 In addition, several protected witnesses who testified against de la Cruz Reyna in Mexico stated that he had officers of the Federal Preventive Police (PFP) on his payroll.
 They reportedly assisted de la Cruz Reyna's human smuggling and drug trafficking operations in Tampico.

 In January 2007, Cárdenas Guillén was extradited to the U.S., affecting the Gulf Cartel's drug operations.
 After Luis Reyes Enríquez ("El Rex"), a high-ranking leader of Los Zetas, was arrested in June 2007, the Gulf Cartel's leadership transferred de la Cruz Reyna to Mexico City.
 He was tasked with coordinating cocaine shipments with suppliers in Central and South America.
 Before buying a house in Coyoacán, a borough of Mexico City, de la Cruz Reyna lived in multiple hotels in the city.
 He lived a luxurious lifestyle and spent a lot of money on clothes, food, and other expensive activities, which attracted the attention of law enforcement.
 To disguise himself in Mexico City, he tried to dress casually; in Tamaulipas, his style was rural, and included boots and a cowboy jeans.
 De la Cruz Reyna traveled many times between Tamaulipas and Mexico City for work, but preferred to conduct negotiations in Mexico City.